PowerMops/powermops-site/src/routes/pmops/Classes-2.md

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   **Error messages**
-  **&ldquo;String pointer(s) out of bounds&rdquo;**
+  **"String pointer(s) out of bounds"**
   Pos was found to be greater than Lim, or either was negative or greater than the size of the string.
 Pos and Lim are also displayed when this message is given.
 We check for this error condition whenever we access the actual characters of the string.
-Operations such as &gt;pos: don\'t perform the check &mdash; this is for speed, and also because when we are doing manipulations on Pos and Lim we don\'t want to put any restriction on intermediate values.
+Operations such as &gt;pos: don't perform the check --- this is for speed, and also because when we are doing manipulations on Pos and Lim we don't want to put any restriction on intermediate values.
-  **&ldquo;Can\'t do that on a string copy&rdquo;** You attempted to insert, delete, or change the size of a string object which was flagged as a &lsquo;copy&rsquo;.
+  **"Can't do that on a string copy"**
+  You attempted to insert, delete, or change the size of a string object which was flagged as a 'copy'.
 See above under copyto:.
   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### String+ {#string_1}